 The EMN is uniquely open to energy practitioners from all retail companies and provides a regular forum to benchmark and hear from experts, like National Labs, on rotating topics related to the implementation, management, and oversight of retail energy programs.
 The committee has two annual in-person meetings (both co-located with the EEI National Key Accounts conferences), benchmarking surveys, and monthly, focused benchmarking calls on members’ highest priority issues.

-For information on RILA's Energy Management Network, contact Kaela Martins, Manager, Environmental Programs & Retail Compliance Center at firstname.lastname@example.org.
+For information on RILA's Energy Management Network, contact Kaela Martins, Senior Manager, Environmental Programs & Retail Compliance Center at firstname.lastname@example.org.
 Network members can access recent EMN content and resources below.
 For past call content, resources, reports and more, please reach out to Kaela Martins.

 For more information on environmental law and regulations applicable to retail, including tools for environmental compliance program management, and sustainability and zero waste management resources visit the Retail Compliance Center website.